duddles/pyp-w1-gw-tic-tac-toe/README.md

 The `start_new_game` function creates a new game configuration.
 It will basically create a data structure (dict in this case), holding all the needed information to start playing.

-Once your new game configuration is done, both players can start with their movements:
+Once your new game configuration is done, both players can start with their movements.
+To create a movement, you need to implement the `move` function, which receives three parameters: the game structure (as seen above), the player to play, and a tuple containing the position (first value for row, second for column):

 ```python
 # Start playing...